rustfoundation/safety-critical-rust-consortium/docs/notetaker-role.md

 Thank you for taking notes for a session!
 The following are the steps you will follow.

 Reminder that we follow the consortium-wide agreed meeting policies.
-Please refer to them in the [README](../../README.md) under `Meeting Policies`.
+Please refer to them in the [Meeting policies section of the README](../README.md#meeting-policies).

 ## Take meeting notes live in a Google Docs document